Universal-Omega/SimpleBlogPage/README.md

 - Got rid of dependencies on SocialProfile, VoteNY and Comments.
 So this extension has NO dependencies!
 - SimpleBlogPage is NOT compatible with BlogPage (e.g it uses the same namespace), you MUST NOT have both extensions installed at the same time!
-- You need to install SimpleBlogPage by adding require_once &#x22;$IP/extensions/SimpleBlogPage/SimpleBlogPage.php&#x22;; in your LocalSettings.php instead of wfLoadExtension( &#x27;BlogPage&#x27; ); This is because of the switch to using subpages.

 Features added: